 For the little art lover in your family, or if you need to find some rainy day fun, check out the Art Project Memphis.
 You can pay for 1.5 hours of art free play, or sign up for a class.
 Either way, your child’s imagination will be set on fire in this creatively designed space.
 They even offer coffee & beer for adults to sip on while your children are busy creating

-Starting December 2, 2017, you’ll be able to take a ride on the historic Dentzel Memphis Grand Carousel.
-The original carousel was constructed in 1909 and has been fully restored over the last 2.5 years.
+Ride on the historic Dentzel Memphis Grand Carousel.
+The original carousel was constructed in 1909 and has been fully restored.
 Admission to the museum costs $15 per person, but look at this as an activity that will keep your children entertained for at least half a day.

 Art museums can be a great adventure for families, especially if you’re visiting a city from out of town.
 The Memphis Brooks Museum of Art is a perfect place to bring your family and learn about not only the art on display, but also what proper art museum etiquette looks like.